-Ukraine’s tech workers used to make consumer software.
-Now, they build apps of war.
+Instead of consumer software, Ukraine’s tech workers build apps of war

 But Hrytsenko’s company, Ajax Systems, had for years built apps that could alert a person’s smartphone even in sleep or silent mode.
 Tanasiychuk knew it, because he owned one of their home-security systems himself.

 Working from homes and shelters, a hastily assembled team of programmers from both companies built the siren app “Air Alert” in a single sleepless day.
-And every day since, they have rolled out updates to what has become the most-downloaded app in all of Ukraine.
+And every day since, they have rolled out updates to what has become the most downloaded app in all of Ukraine.
 More than 4 million people use it today.

 “Yesterday, some soldiers … told us this app had saved their lives,” Hrytsenko said.
 “We feel very proud … to help the country to fight.”